Heat transfer: Convection vs. conduction

-In a body of fluid that is heated from underneath its container, conduction and convection can be considered to compete for dominance.
+In a body of fluid that is heated from underneath its container, conduction, and convection can be considered to compete for dominance.
 If heat conduction is too great, fluid moving down by convection is heated by conduction so fast that its downward movement will be stopped due to its buoyancy, while fluid moving up by convection is cooled by conduction so fast that its driving buoyancy will diminish.
 On the other hand, if heat conduction is very low, a large temperature gradient may be formed and convection might be very strong.

 The Rayleigh number ($\mathrm{Ra}$) is the product of the Grashof ($\mathrm{Gr}$) and Prandtl ($\mathrm{Pr}$) numbers.
-It is a measure which determines the relative strength of conduction and convection.
+It is a measure that determines the relative strength of conduction and convection.